rolve/gitlab-tools/README.md

 ## How to use this

 First, download the jar file above and make sure you have a JRE installed (Java 11 or greater).
-For authentication, the tools require a 'token.txt' file that contains a
+For authentication, the tools work with a 'token.txt' file, which must contain a
 [GitLab access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html)
 with `api` scope.
-For ease of use, place that file next to the 'gitlab-tools. jar' file.
+If no such file is found, the program can create a suitable access token for you.
+You'll need to provide your GitLab username and password for this one time.

 Note that all commands can be executed repeatedly without changing previously created or published things (they are [idempotent](https://en.wikipedia.org/wiki/Idempotence)).
 This is handy if students join later; in that case, just add them to the course file (see below) and run previously executed commands again.
-The commands detect existing projects, members, and published templates and skip them.
+The commands detect existing projects, members, and published templates and skip these.

 ### Create individual projects

-To create a project for each student separately, prepare a text file (the "course file") that contains all GitLab usernames of the students, one per line.
+To create a project for each individual student, prepare a text file (the "course file") that contains all GitLab usernames of the students, one per line.
 Then, execute the following command: